 Despite the attacks on members of the British chancery in Peking, Britain will not seek a disruption of diplomatic relations with the People's Republic of China.

-Despite the attacks on members of the British chancery in Peking, Britain will not seek a disruption of diplomatic relations with the People's Republic of China.
+Background: Despite the attacks on members of the British chancery in Peking, Britain will not seek a disruption of diplomatic relations with the People's Republic of China.
 This was one outcome of talks held today (Wednesday) among British prime minister Harold Wilson, Foreign Secretary George Brown and top-ranking foreign office officials.
 Both Mr Wilson and Mr Brown interrupted holidays to return to London for the talks.

 Anglo-Chinese relations were brought to their lowest ebb since the communists came to power when thousands of demonstrators burst into the British mission in Peking last night (Tuesday) and manhandled diplomats.
 A foreign office spokesman in London said the diplomats were beaten and kicked, and some forced to bow their heads or kneel in the face of Chinese intimidation.